slightknack/slightknack.dev/content/passerine/big-refactor.md

 };
 ```

-This redundancy (e.g. `CST::Base(Base::Data(...))` vs `CST::Data(...)`) adds unessary visual noise, and just makes dealing with ASTs a little more annoying.
+This redundancy (e.g. `CST::Base(Base::Data(...))` vs `CST::Data(...)`) adds unnecessary visual noise, and just makes dealing with ASTs a little more annoying.

 On top of this, because we've factored out common items into `Base`, we can not add or remove new items to `Base` without touching every pass.
-This goes for every other 'mixin', like `Sugar` or `Lambda`.
+This goes for every other 'mix-in', like `Sugar` or `Lambda`.
 This means that if a certain pass doesn't require a variant in say `Base`, we have to remove that item from `Base` and add it to every other syntax tree as a new variant.
 This changes a two-line diff for a trivial change into a twenty-line diff touching basically every file in the compiler.
 Yikes.

 Now you might ask, "How do compilers with a lot of passes deal with this sort of thing?"
 There aren't really any right answers, but generally:

 1. Make each pass use an explicit type (Passerine's old compiler)
 2. Factor out common variants and use generics or interfaces (Passerine's refactored compiler)
-3. Use mixins / macros / the visitor pattern to factor out common variants while producing 'flat' generic-less syntax trees.
+3. Use mix-ins / macros / the visitor pattern to factor out common variants while producing 'flat' generic-less syntax trees.
 (Most OO languages).
 4. Use macros to generate each successive syntax tree from the previous one based on differences.
 (The nanopass compiler framework).
 5. Screw it, take the union of all syntax trees and use the same type for every pass, what could go wrong?

 Now I wouldn't be opposed to trying `3` or `4`, or just going back to `1`, as they might result in cleaner code.
-However, I've already spent a months refactoring everyting to use `2`, and I'm honestly not sure whether the grass is greener on the other side.
+However, I've already spent a months refactoring everything to use `2`, and I'm honestly not sure whether the grass is greener on the other side.

 A rewrite is just a second-order refactor.
 A rewrite happens when you're refactoring something, but decide to change some underlying invariant before performing the refactor.